source-code-sa/helium_miner_checker_light/README.md

-# helium_miner_checker
+Helium Miner Checker Light
+-- working on collecting data from my miner logs to map out all vars for light hotspot activities.
+Light checker will be updated here.
+This README will be modified to accomodate any new changes/usage instructions.

-Low level management of your helium miner
+Low level management of your Light Helium Miner/Hotspot

 THis is a very simplistic bash utility to run operations on your Helium miner.
 So far the script is specific to SenseCAP M1 devices however i do plan to add support for other brands as i further develop this applicaiton.